The Beer that You Bought – When Does it Expire?

 All of us, at some point, have wondered about the quality of beer after it’s said to have “gone bad”.
 Does beer really expire?
 If not, then what exactly happens once it goes beyond its mentioned expiration date?
 These are some of the questions that shall be discussed here.

-We look to explain the myths surrounding.
+We look to explain these myths.
 As a beer aficionado, for instance, you need to be aware of what is healthy and tasty, especially because alcohol costs a bomb.

 Does beer expire?